EvHawkins/Active-Directory-Home-Lab/Active Directory Services/README.md

 <img width="747" height="521" alt="A6" src="https://github.com/user-attachments/assets/8c879ede-42e0-471a-9cd4-a7cacd5f8702" />

 ## Step 3: Create a Domain Admin
-- We'll start by right clicking our department (in this case it will be IT), selecting new, then selecting user.
+- We'll start by right clicking our department (in this case it will be IT), selecting "New", then selecting "User".
 - The reason for making a Domain Admin is that they have the power to add new users to our domain.
 <img width="456" height="316" alt="A7" src="https://github.com/user-attachments/assets/54e18b0e-4446-4426-9bc4-29717e0249e1" />